0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/sequencing-batches.md

 The L2 coinbase address serves as a critical destination for rewards earned by the sequencer in the Layer 2 environment.

-The sequencer undertakes the responsibility of paying for data availability in Layer 1 using L1 Ether.
+The sequencer is responsible for paying for data availability in layer 1 using L1 Ether.

 When the sequencer successfully closes a batch and executes transactions, they receive a reward for their services.
 This reward, denominated in L2 Ether, is routed to the L2 coinbase address.